hughperkins/clnn/README.md

 * 25th June:
   * added tests for CMulTable and CAddTable, which pass
   * added test for Narrow, which passes
+  * fix bug in cmakelists.txt, which meant that installation didnt work (it ran ok for me, so I didnt notice...)
 * 24th June:
   * Added ClassNLLCriterion layer (and unit tests for this)
 * 23rd June: